-Despite the recession blues, you can actually find loads of great meal deals in nice restaurants at the moment.
+Despite the recession blues, you can actually find the best restaurant deals in nice restaurants at the moment.
 They want your business because they need to make money.
 So all of them, from posh eateries to greasy burger bars, are offering cheap meals to entice you through their doors.

 We’ve rounded up the best places to find these deals.
 Plus, we’ve put together some top tips for cheaper dining.